 General discussions are also provided for requirements for personnel training and experience, and occupational health and safety.
 It provides recommendations for housing rodents, exercising dogs, enriching the environment of primates, and using human patient care areas for animal procedures.
 Finally, there is a discussion of the requirements for making changes in a project involving animals and the procedures for reporting inappropriate use of animals.

 Language Availability: English

 Suggested Audiences: Animal Workers and Staff, IACUC Members, Investigators, Research Assistants, Students

-Organizational Subscription Price: Included in Animal Care and Use (ACU) series for $675 per year/per site for government and non-profit organizations; $750 per year/per site for for-profit organizations
+Organizational Subscription Price: Included in Animal Care and Use (ACU) series, available as part of an organizational subscription package or for $675 per year/per site as a subscription add-on for government and non-profit organizations; $750 per year/per site as a subscription add-on for for-profit organizations

 Independent Learner Price: $99 per person